Child Custody Lawyer in Queens

 - The stability of the noncustodial parent’s home

-The impact of visitation on the child's school performance, social life, and emotional well-being.
-You should speak with a child custody attorney if you are concerned about visitation.
+- The impact of visitation on the child’s school performance, social life, and emotional well-being

-Contact us today at (718) 569-8618 for a comprehensive consultation with our trusted child custody lawyer in Queens.
+Contact us today at (718) 569-8618 for a consultation with our child custody lawyers in Queens.

 A Well-Respected Reputation